About our provision...

 What kinds of snack will the children get?

+We follow national guidance detailed in 'Setting the Table'.
 The children are offered a choice of milk or water to drink and a healthy snack which includes a daily choice of fruit and vegetables, food representing different countries and food made during baking activities that the children take part in.
-Children pour their own drinks, spread bread, make choices and help to set and clear the table.
-A shop-bought cake can be provided by parents/carers to celebrate a child's birthday.
+Children experience preparing snack, a self-service snack provision, pour their own drinks, , make choices and help to set and clear the table.

 What should my child wear?

-Children should wear soft shoes (not Crocs or slippers) for playing indoors and strong shoes or wellies and outdoor wear for playing outside.
-Best clothes should not be worn as we do some sort of craft or messy play activity each session.
+Children should wear soft shoes for playing indoors and strong shoes or wellies and outdoor wear for playing outside.
+Best clothes should not be worn as your child is likely to get messy in every session.
 Children need to be dressed accordingly for the weather conditions as we go out in all weathers.
 Spare waterproofs are available.
-The playgroup also sells t-shirts and sweatshirts with its logo on that many children choose to wear each day.
+We have Udny Station t-shirts and Jumpers available to purchase new or pre-loved.

 How do I register my child?